 The explosion of data is driving a necessary increase in processing at the edge for reasons including latency, bandwidth savings, security, privacy and autonomy.
-However, deploying compute at the distributed edge – both on-prem and in the field – for use cases spanning IoT, AI, 5G, network virtualization, and security is especially challenging because the landscape is inherently heterogeneous, comprised of a diverse mix of technologies, legacy investments and skill sets.
+However, deploying compute at the distributed edge for use cases spanning IoT, AI, 5G, network virtualization, and security is especially challenging because the landscape is inherently heterogeneous, consisting of a diverse mix of technologies, legacy investments and skill sets.
 In order to scale edge computing, we need to tame this complexity by supporting a variety of deployment models in a more standardized and open way, in addition to enabling continued use of legacy investments.

 Project EVE is building EVE-OS, a universal, open Linux-based operating system for distributed edge computing.
 EVE-OS aims to do for the distributed edge what Android did for mobile by creating an open foundation that simplifies development, orchestration and security of edge computing nodes deployed on-prem and in the field.
-Supporting Docker containers, Kubernetes clusters and virtual machines, EVE-OS provides a flexible foundation for distributed edge deployments with choice of any hardware, application and cloud.
+Supporting Docker containers, Kubernetes clusters, virtual network functions, and virtual machines, EVE-OS provides a flexible foundation for distributed edge deployments with choice of any hardware, application and cloud.

 Orchestration of the underlying hardware and installed software is achieved through the open EVE API, providing developers with consistent behavior across a diverse mix of technology ingredients.
 Offering consistency and flexibility while maintaining a robust, state-of-the-art security posture is a key project tenet.

 The goal of Project EVE is to enable edge computing deployments with the following capabilities:

 - Access to hardware root of trust (e.g. TPM) when deployed on bare metal, supporting functions such as crypto-based ID (no device usernames and passwords), measured boot, remote attestation, signed updates, encryption, etc.